-Women have different daily nutritional requirements to men, and below our nutritionist has offered guidance and recipe ideas for women seeking a balanced diet for good health - but what exactly is meant by a 'balanced diet'?
+Women have different daily nutritional requirements to men and, below, our nutritionist has offered guidance and recipe ideas for women seeking a balanced diet for good health.
+But what exactly is meant by a 'balanced diet'?

 The RIs for fat, saturates, sugars and salt are all maximum amounts, while those for carbs and protein are figures you should aim to meet each day.
 There is no RI for fibre, although health experts suggest we have 30g a day.

-|Protein like meat/poultry/fish||Palm of your hand|
+|Protein like meat/poultry/fish/tofu/pulses (aim to have a portion at each meal)||Palm of your hand|

-|Savouries like popcorn/crisps||2 of your cupped hands|
+|Savouries like popcorn/crisps (as a snack/treat)||2 of your cupped hands|

-|Bakes like brownies/flapjacks||2 of your fingers|
+|Bakes like brownies/flapjacks (as an occasional treat)||2 of your fingers|

 Kick-start your metabolism by including protein at breakfast, choose from eggs, salmon, lean ham or dairy.
 We burn more calories digesting protein rather than carbs so, by making your breakfast a protein one, you'll be revving up your metabolism and because protein keeps you fuller for longer, you'll eat fewer calories the rest of the day.

-A protein breakfast needn't take any longer to prepare - top your morning toast with a scrambled egg, a slice of smoked salmon or some lean ham and when you do have a little more time enjoy an omelette or frittata.
+A protein breakfast needn't take any longer to prepare.
+Top your morning toast with a scrambled egg, a slice of smoked salmon or some lean ham and when you do have a little more time, enjoy an omelette or frittata.

-Many people find eating little and often helps them manage their blood sugar levels - this doesn't mean they eat more but instead spread their day's intake evenly throughout the day.
+Many people find eating little and often helps them manage their blood sugar levels.
+This doesn't mean they eat more but instead spread their day's intake evenly throughout the day.
 Make every snack count with nourishing options that supply both the 'pick me up' you need while topping up your five-a-day.

-Swap your morning biscuits for oatcakes spread with peanut or almond nut butter and a banana or have a tasty dip with veggie sticks.
+Swap your morning biscuits for oatcakes spread with peanut or almond nut butter and a banana, or have a tasty dip with veggie sticks.